lkrych/dodomain/README.md

 `CREATE TABLE "users" ("id" bigint NOT NULL AUTO_INCREMENT PRIMARY KEY, "email" varchar(255) DEFAULT '' NOT NULL, "password_digest" varchar(255) DEFAULT '' NOT NULL, "salt" varchar(255), "created_at" datetime NOT NULL, "updated_at" datetime NOT NULL)`

-I also added an index on the email of the user.
+add an index to the email of the user.

 `CREATE UNIQUE INDEX "index_users_on_email"  ON "users" ("email")`